localmind-ai/file-uploader/README.md

 # File Uploader for Localmind

-This script enables synchronization of documents (PDF, DOCX, TXT, PPTX, XLSX) between local directories or mounted network shares and Localmind via an upload API with configurable folder mappings.
+This script enables synchronization of documents (PDF, DOCX, TXT, PPTX, XLSX) between local directories or mounted network shares and your Localmind instance via an easy-to-use upload API with configurable folder mappings.
 It automatically detects added, updated, and deleted files and performs the appropriate operations.

 ## Features